 To achieve this, follow a six-step approach to drive revenue through highly targeted messaging at scale:

-Using a customer engagement platform can streamline these steps.
-For example, with the Pushwoosh platform, all the tools you need are integrated, allowing you to launch and scale your push campaigns without the usual bottlenecks.
+Using a customer engagement platform like Pushwoosh — a purpose-built push notification platform and marketing automation tool — can streamline these steps.
+With the Pushwoosh platform, all the tools you need are integrated, allowing you to launch and scale your push campaigns without the usual bottlenecks.

 Today, most growth-focused apps already segment beyond basic attributes.
-But to truly scale monetization, segmentation must go deeper and drive decision-making.
+But to truly scale monetization, a push notification segmentation strategy must go deeper and drive decision-making.

 Engage “champions” with loyalty rewards.
 Intervene before “at-risk” users churn.
-Reconnect with dormant, high-LTV users through tailored offers.
+Reconnect with dormant, high-CLV users through tailored offers.
 Implement event-based marketing to respond to users’ activity in real time.

 Pushwoosh tools: Use Events, and the built-in RFM segmentation grid to filter users by behavior patterns.
 Apply segment-based entry conditions, real-time event triggers, or segment splitters within Pushwoosh Customer Journey Builder.

-Personalization is essential to ensure that a message feels relevant, compelling, and timely, driving users through the lifecycle stages of activation, retention, and eventually, monetization.
+A strong push notification personalization strategy ensures that every message feels relevant, compelling, and timely — driving users through the lifecycle stages of activation, retention, and eventually, monetization.

 By leveraging user-specific data, you can craft personalized push notifications that engage users right from their first session and encourage them to take specific actions.
-Tailor push notification content based on users’ app activity, recent purchases, or browsing history.
+Tailor your push notification content strategy around users’ app activity, recent purchases, or browsing history.

 You can also localize the message with multi-language support and adjust content based on the user’s time zone, further increasing the sense of personalized engagement.